 Therapy is part of the treatment for most kids and teens diagnosed with ADHD.
 Kids have meetings with a therapist to help with the problems that ADHD can cause.

-In therapy, kids learn skills that don't come naturally because of ADHD, like listening and paying attention better.
+In therapy, kids learn skills like listening and paying attention better.

 Some kids with ADHD also get another type of therapy called occupational therapy.
 This helps when things like balance or handwriting are difficult because of ADHD or a learning disability.

 Treatment for ADHD usually includes medicine.
-Medicines boost the brain's ability to pay attention, use self-control, and fidget less.
-Medicine works best when a child also has a therapist to teach how to use these improved abilities.
+Medicines help kids pay attention, use self-control, and fidget less.
+Medicine works best when kids also have therapy.

 Therapy helps kids with ADHD do better in school and at home.
 For example, they learn how to: